 Timetable directions: Unless the Authority has made some other direction, parties should continue to follow timetable directions already made to lodge witness statements and documents for investigation meetings that have been adjourned and other matters under direction.

-Affidavits for interim applications: People providing affidavits in support of applications for interim reinstatement or interim injunctions should ensure these are sworn before a solicitor, justice of the peace or court register.
+Affidavits for interim applications: Affidavits in support of applications for interim reinstatement or interim injunctions should ensure these are sworn before a solicitor, justice of the peace or court register.
 Where this is not possible, parties and representatives should contact the Authority.
 A procedure is in place to deal with such a circumstance.

 Directions to mediation: Parties and representatives are expected to comply with any direction made by the Authority to mediation and to co-operate in taking part in mediation by whatever means the mediator decides is appropriate under s 147 of the Employment Relations Act 2000 (the Act).